dror27/dk-shack/vol1/songs/en/In Secret, She Takes Form.md

 An Eskimo elder, queening by rote\
 Perishes slowly, but leaves life not\
 A village in morn, wails as a mutt\
-Whilst in forest, erected stands a hut\
+Whilst in a forest, erected stands a hut\
 \
 Comes summer, ice to rivers succumb\
-Schools of fish to terms they come\
+Schools of fish to term they come\
 Ghostly figurines as tree-sticks form\
 Crystal visions, ‘round her hilltop dorm\
 \
-Slowly in rot or cheerful as storm\
+Slowly, in rot or cheerful as storm\
 Knowledge is short, on all things to come\
 For being alive or in catacombs\
 She, as is time, in secret takes form